niceguyn8/technical-interview-questions/README.md

 ### What is DOCTYPE?

-* A keyword tha alerts
+* A keyword tha alerts the browser how to process a file.